msr-quarc/Liquid/GettingStarted.md

 If you want to use the quantum random walk sample or compute state vector entanglement entropies, you will need a BLAS library.

-**If you don't use these functions, then LIQUi|> will work fine with no BLAS implementation available.
+**If you don't use these functions, then LIQ𝑈𝑖|⟩ will work fine with no BLAS implementation available.
-THe BLAS library is dynamically loaded before use, and is not required for LIQUi|> to operate.**
+THe BLAS library is dynamically loaded before use, and is not required for LIQ𝑈𝑖|⟩ to operate.**

 We have tested with OpenBLAS, which is available from http://www.openblas.net/.